 “I read about the intent with which the new design of the Pride flag has been unveiled.
 I wanted to bring attention to this important conversation.
 The new design by Intersex Equality Rights, UK incorporates intersex people into the movement.
 I try and bring focus towards inclusivity as much as possible with my films.
 Social media and I do feel that people need to be aware of the intersex movement.
 As actors, we are fortunate that we can raise awareness to important issues.
 I’m trying to do my bit by speaking about Pride month.”

 Pride Month is observed in June to celebrate and raise awareness about the LGBTQ+ community.
+At this time, with the help of commercial flagpole accessories, the flag is proudly flown on flagpoles across the globe at parades and celebrations and in homes and offices, to raise awareness and promote inclusivity.
 On this occasion, the symbolic rainbow flag has been redesigned to become more inclusive.
 The new flag incorporates intersex people into the LGBTQ+ movement and was led by Valentino Vecchietti.

 According to the website of United Nations Free and Equal, “intersex people are born with sex characteristics.
 That don’t fit typical definitions of male and female.”
 “Intersex children don’t need to be ‘fixed’; they are perfect just as they are!” it reads.

 The rainbow flag has seen many modifications over the years.
 The original flag, with the colour variety representing the diversity of the LGBTQ+ community.
 It was designed by American artist and gay rights activist Gilbert Baker.